Learn PHP: a PHP tutorial

 ?>

-In the above example, the program has detected an error in line 2 of our program code – which is exactly where we left out the quotation marks to demonstrate.
+In the current example, an error is suspected in line 2 of our program code.
+This is exactly where we omitted the quotation marks.

-Syntactic errors also occur when you want to create text using certain character combinations that are associated with a specific task in PHP.
-One example of this would be if you wanted to display single quotation marks (‘) in your actual text output.
-The quotation marks within this string will only be interpreted as quotation marks in the displayed text if you make it clear to the interpreter that the characters have been relieved of their defined task.
-When you’re using single quotation marks, there are two ways to deal with this: You can either enclose a string that features single quotation marks with another set of double quotation marks, or you can mask the single quotation marks with a pre-defined backward slash (\):
+Syntactic errors also occur when you want to output characters as text that are associated with a specific task in PHP.
+An example of this is the quotation mark ().
+Characters like this can only be output as text in PHP if you indicate to the interpreter that the character’s inherent function has been neutralized.
+In the case of single quotes, there are two ways to do this.
+You can enclose a single-quoted string in double quotes, or you can mask the quotes with a preceding backslash (\):

 <?php